ancutamezi/hc-office-supplies/README.md

 For displaying all the branches run `git branch`.
 For navigating to a specific branch run un `git checkout branch_name`.
 On each branch do the initial step: `npm install`.

+# Troubleshooting

+1. Note that during your trial, your instance will be automatically stopped overnight, according to the server region time zone.
+That means you need to restart your instance before starting to work on trial the next day.
+2. After running `cds build/all` you will have to bind your hc-office-spplies-db hdi.